ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/2071008">yz1155</a></p>

-Well, the major reason South Korea has achieved first place many times in the MWC so far is that South Korea has a significantly long VSRG history especially in 7K.
-Due to this long history, It is natural that there are many skillful players in South Korea.
-The fact that other nations with a long VSRG history like Japan, China, and Philippines also have greatly strong teams proves it.
+Well, the main reason South Korea has achieved first place many times in the MWC so far would have to be our significantly longer VSRG history, especially in 7K.
+Because of this, it is only natural for more experienced and skilled players to have grown up in South Korea.
+This same fact applies to other strong countries with VSRG history such as Japan, China, or the Philippines.

-But, it doesn't mean South Korea is still 'overwhelming' at all like taiko mode's Japan.
-As time goes by, VSRG is being played in various nations.
-So the gap of skill level is being decreased gradually.
-And, honestly, I would say If another team gathered their best members, no one could predict the world cup's result carelessly.
-Moreover, If other dozens, or even hundreds of players more skilled than me from various VSRGs started playing Osu! mania and participated in the MWC, the results would become much more unpredictable.

-It seems i might get sidetracked.
-Anyway in short, the reason South Korea has been dominant in Mania, especially 7K mode is there are more active players than other nations.
-And the reason why there are many active and skillful players is that South Korea has long VSRG history.
+This does not mean that we're "overwhelmingly" better than others, such as Japan's taiko dominance.
+As time goes by and VSRGs get played in other countries, the skill gaps will end up gradually decreasing.
+Knowing this, we do not know what would happen if more people started to play osu!mania and participated in the MWC in the future.
+Unfortunately, not all nations are as active as South Korea is, and as long as that's the case, it will be very hard for other countries to catch up.

-If I had to point out another reason, it might be that South Koreans have grown up in an extremely competitive environment, which could have influenced their skill improvement in gaming.
-However, I don't really see VSRG as a competition at all, so I can't say for sure.
+If I had to point out another reason, it might be that South Koreans have grown up in an extremely competitive environment, which could have influenced their skill improvements in gaming as a whole.
+However, I don't really see VSRGs as a competition at all, so I can't say for sure how much that has influenced others.

-To me, VSRG is like minecraft.
-We can play however we want- for example, LN, Hybrid, ChordJack, Stream, Tech, Dump.
-And we don't have to do what we don't want to play.
-It's like Minecraft, where we can do anything we want.
-And MWC is a festival where friends from all over the world come together to have fun.
-When you're busy enjoying the festival with your friends, is there really any reason to compete with your friends?
+To me, these games are like Minecraft: a sandbox where we can play however we want!
+For example, we have multiple categories and play styles to choose from, such as LN, rice, hybrid, etc... just to name a few.
+After all, the main goal of a game is to have fun, especially with friends all around the world.
+When you're enjoying a game with friends, is there any more compelling reason than to enjoy the moment with them?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7080063" style="background-image: url('/wiki/shared/avatars/RandomeLoL.jpg')"></a>